-ePassport Gates: Nationals from all EEA countries, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America can now use automatic ePassport gates at some airports.
+ePassport Gates: Nationals from all EEA countries, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the USA can now use automatic ePassport gates at some airports.
 Your passport must have a 'biometric chip' on it and you must be 18 or over.
 These gates use facial recognition technology to check your identity against the photo in your passport.
-As Tier 4 students from the above countries who use the eGates will no longer receive a stamp in their passport on entry to the UK, it is advisable that you keep some form of evidence of the date of entry to the UK in case you need to evidence this in the future.
+As Student Route visa holders from the above countries who use the eGates will no longer receive a stamp in their passport on entry to the UK, it is advisable that you keep some form of evidence of the date of entry to the UK in case you need to evidence this in the future.
 Acceptable evidence includes a boarding card, ticket or booking confirmation for travel to the UK.

 IMPORTANT: Students entering on Short-term Study Visas must not use the eGates.
-Short-term students must speak to a Border Force Officer in order to obtain a short-term study stamp in their passports.
+Short-term students must speak to a Border Force Officer in order to obtain a shortterm study stamp in their passports.